vladcc/lex-build/lex-build/readme_lex-c.txt

 II.
 Performance

 I decided to see how the above strategy would fare against flex.
 Not to put down flex in any way - flex is a really amazing tool.
-The results, however, were surprising.
+That's why you'd want to compare against it.
+The results, however, are surprising considering how simple the lex_* implementations are in comparison.

 I measured a flex with compressed tables (the default), flex with full tables (the fastest option available, as far as I know), a lex-c lexer using binary search, and a lex-c lexer using ifs.
+The input is a subset of C single and multi character tokens, all 32 C keywords, integer constants, ids, and white space all shuffled in a 5.9 mb file.
+When compiled with optimizations, lex_* are always faster than default flex.
+On the i5 below, lex_ifs is consistently a bit faster than full flex.
+Without optimizations, lex_* tend to be close to compressed flex - slower on some systems, faster on others.
+All in all there appears to always be some lex_* and flex* combination with very similar performance on this type of basic input.

 1. Length (at the time of writing):
 --------------------------------------------------------------------------------